 Fellows must be U.S. citizens and must be graduates of academic programs that are accredited by the nationally recognized accrediting bodies for the profession.
 All fellows must possess a master's level degree or above in their respective disciplines, which is a basic requirement to participate in the fellowship program.
-Applications are invited from graduates of psychiatry residency programs, doctoral programs in clinical or counseling psychology, master's or doctoral programs in social work, and master's or doctoral programs in mental health nursing, master's programs in occupational therapy, and master's programs in vocational rehabilitation.
+Applications are invited from graduates of doctoral programs in clinical or counseling psychology, master's or doctoral programs in social work, and master's or doctoral programs in mental health nursing, master's programs in occupational therapy, masters of divinity programs with 4 units of accredited clinical pastoral education and master's programs in vocational rehabilitation.

-The Fellowship Program is full time for psychiatry, psychology, vocational rehabilitation and occupational therapy fellows, and full time or half time for social work and nursing fellows.
+The Fellowship Program is full time for psychology, vocational rehabilitation occupational therapy, clinical pastoral education, social work and nursing fellows.
 Stipends are competitive and are based on location and discipline.
 Full time fellows are eligible for health and life insurance benefits.
 All fellows earn annual and sick leave and are entitled to all Federal holidays.

 Applications will be accepted and reviewed at each site until all positions are filled.
 Application requirements and specifications may differ across sites, so please contact the Fellowship Director at each site of interest.